philanc/plc/README.md

 The implementations should pass the tests, but beyond that, there is no guarantee that these implementations conform to anything  :-)  -- Use at your own risk!

-### License
+### License and credits

-Except for some third-party implementations distributed under their specific terms, all the files included here are distributed under the MIT License (see file LICENSE)
+All the files included here are distributed under the MIT License (see file LICENSE)

-Copyright (c) 2017  Phil Leblanc
+The salsa20 implementation is contributed by Pierre Chapuis - https://github.com/catwell